 Tax Credits: Property income

-The capital value of any property held by claimant, or their partner, is ignored but the rental income/profit is taken into account, unless exempt from income tax or excluded from profits under the rent-a-room scheme (section 791 ff of ITTOIA 2005) or, from 6 April 2017, where it falls within the £1000 property allowance and as such is not taxable.
+The capital value of any property held by claimant, or their partner, is ignored but the rental income/profit is taken into account, unless exempt from income tax or excluded from profits under the rent-a-room scheme (section 791 ff of ITTOIA 2005).
 For the most part, property income for tax credits is calculated in the same way as for income tax under ITTOIA 2005, Part 3.

 Changes to the tax system for landlords of residential properties mean that from 6 April 2017 tax relief for finance costs such as mortgage interest will be restricted to the basic rate of Income Tax.
 This is being phased in gradually over four years.